ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 .. note:: Each of the macros can take an ENABLE ON/OFF so they can easily be enabled by an external flag.
 If not provided it is automatically enabled.

+Single Argument Keywords:

+- ENABLE (ON/OFF): Enable/Disable clang tidy
+- WARNINGS_AS_ERRORS (ON/OFF): Treat warnings as errors.
+If ERROR_CHECKS is not provide it will use CHECKS to treat as errors.
+- HEADER_FILTER (String, Default to ".*" if not provided): Regular expression matching the names of the headers to output diagnostics from.
+- LINE_FILTER (String): List of files with line ranges to filter the warnings.
+- CHECKS (String): Comma-separated list of globs with optional '-' prefix.
+Globs are processed in order of appearance in the list.
+Globs without '-' prefix add checks with matching names to the set, globs with the '-' prefix remove checks with matching names from the set of enabled checks.
+This option's value is appended to the value of the 'Checks' option in .clang-tidy file, if any.
+- CONFIG (String of YAML/JSON format): If not provided, clang-tidy will attempt to find a file named .clang-tidy for each source file in its parent directories.
+- ERRORS_CHECKS (String): Upgrades warnings to errors.
+Same format as 'CHECKS'.
+This option's value is appended to the value of the 'WarningsAsErrors' option in .clang-tidy file, if any.

+Multip Value Argument Keywords:

+- ARGUMENTS (String): This supports adding additional arguments to be passed to the clang-tidy.
+You could just use this if desired over the single keywords except for the ENABLE to pass all arguments to clang-tidy if desired.

 .. code-block:: cmake

    target_clang_tidy(${PACKAGE_NAME} ARGUMENTS ${ARGN})